 What do you call this energy when it's given in advance of need?

-Simple acknowledgment — the little things that make others feel visible and heard, worthy and important.
+Generosity of Spirit Simple acknowledgment -- the little things that make others feel visible and heard, worthy and important.

 It's holding doors for everyone.
 It's the stockpile of free smiles that you never run out of.
 It's complimenting a stranger on her style in the morning, before she could ever have a bad hair day.
 It's remembering to tell someone he's loved, before any doubts can creep in.